Phalloplasty: Flap from the side of the chest

-Abdominal muscle

 Subcutaneous soft silicone implant

 This phalloplasty procedure involves the insertion of a subcutaneous soft silicone implant under the penile skin.

 No-touch surgical technique

 The no-touch surgical technique for penile prosthesis implantation is a surgical procedure developed by J. Francois Eid for the implantation of a penile implant.
 Implantation through the use of the "No-Touch" technique minimizes the risk of infection.